amazon-science/carbon-assessment-with-ml/README.md

 [CaML: Carbon Footprinting of Household Products with Zero-Shot Semantic Text Similarity](https://www.amazon.science/publications/caml-carbon-footprinting-of-household-products-with-zero-shot-semantic-text-similarity) \
 Bharathan Balaji, Venkata Sai Gargeya Vunnava, Geoffrey Guest, Jared Kramer

-## Task: Automation of product carbon footprinting with economic input-output life cycle assessment
+## Task: Product carbon footprinting with EIO-LCA

 Economic input-output life cycle assessment (EIO-LCA) is a method to estimate the carbon footprint of a product or activity based on its sale value.
 There are databases such as [USEEIO](https://www.epa.gov/land-research/us-environmentally-extended-input-output-useeio-technical-content) which publish the carbon emissions associated with industry sectors in the economy on a per unit currency basis.
 EIO-LCA estimates are compatible with [Greenhouse Gas Protocol](https://ghgprotocol.org/), and can be used for external reporting.
 Given that the carbon emission estimate is only based on sale value of a product, it is an approximation and roughly within 2X the value of true emissions as per a [recent study](https://onlinelibrary.wiley.com/doi/pdf/10.1111/jiec.13271).